flet-dev/website/docs/tutorials/python-realtime-chat.md

 * Building page layout with reusable controls
 * Delivering the app as a Progressive Web App (PWA)

-A ready application will be looking like this:
+The complete application will be looking like this:

 [SCREENSHOT]